jrainlau/sphinx/README.md

 <script src="sphinx.js"></script>
 ```

-> Mind that `SphinxJS` uses ES2015 `Promise` and other amazing features, which means it requires your browser's support.
+> Mind that `SphinxJS` uses ES2015 `Promise` and other amazing features, which means that it requires your browser's support.
 > If not, you might use 'Babel' or something else to build your code.